The oldest independent periodical in the field, Composition Studies publishes the following kinds of submissions:

 - Course Designs—which contextualize, theorize, and reflect on the content and pedagogy of a course.
 Detailed submission instructions are here.

-Effective with 41.2, Composition Studies includes a new section called Composing With.
+- Composing With essays.
 This section puts emphasis on the journal’s key word, composition and its active variant—composing.
 The editor will invite practitioners in various arts and humanities disciplines to describe, in 800-1000 words, their experiences composing with things, rituals, materials, others, states of mind, feelings, memories, physical conditions, nonhuman actants, and environments, among other possible partners.
 Making conscious the interdisciplinary borrowing that pervades the field of Composition Studies, this section seeks to provoke questions regarding what those of us who teach, administer, and theorize writing might learn from broader discussions of composing.
 These submissions will be largely narrative, aiming to immerse readers in a particular experience rather than making a traditional academic argument.

-Finally, CS will run an occasional section called Where We Are, which highlights where we are as a field on matters current and compelling.
-We bring together a small group of scholars at the forefront of a particular issue or practice, who together issue a progress report of sorts (each piece is approximately 800-1200 words).
+- Where We Are contributions, which highlight where we are as a field on matters current and compelling.
+We will bring together a small group of scholars at the forefront of a particular issue or practice, who together issue a progress report of sorts (each piece is approximately 800-1200 words).